syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 {% endtabs %}

-## Digitally sign a PDF document with long-term archive timestamps (LTA)
+## Digitally sign a PDF document using long-term archive timestamps (LTA)

 The PDF LTA signature is the next level of the LTV signature.
 It follows the standard PAdES B-LTA.
-As per the standard, the validation-related information of the timestamp is added to the DSS along with other signature information mentioned in the LTV signature.
+According to the standard, the validation-related information of the timestamp is added to the DSS along with other signature information mentioned in the LTV signature.

 The document timestamp is also applied to the PDF document, so it provides more viability to the signature.
 This level is recommended for qualified electronic signatures.

 The following code example shows how to sign a PDF document with LTA.

 {% tabs %}